Hovenden House, Barn and Abolition Hall: Abolitionism

-Both George Corson's and Martha Maulsby's parents had sheltered people escaping slavery.
+Both George Corson's and Martha Maulsby's parents had sheltered fugitive slaves.
 But it was the couple's close friendship with Benjamin Lundy - publisher of the Pennsylvania Anti-Slavery Society's weekly newspaper, The National Enquirer (1836–1838) - that inspired them to fully engage in the cause.
 They turned their property into a major station on the Underground Railroad, (Note: Robert R. Corson: "While at Uncle George [Corson]'s a slave would knock at the door after dark, be taken in and cared for till next day in the evening, when he would be taken on to Bucks county.
 At that time our first, great duty was to secure their escape from the slave-hunters, so kept no account of the number of slaves or their history.
 Sometimes two or three men would come together—at other times women and children, or a man and wife.
-All were received and well cared for.") providing food and shelter to hundreds of escaped slaves.
+All were received and well cared for.") providing food and shelter to hundreds of escaping slaves.
 Daniel Ross, a free Black man in Norristown, Pennsylvania, often acted as "conductor", leading the fugitives by night to the next station — north to the house of William Foulke at Penllyn, Pennsylvania; or northeast to abolitionists living around the Quaker meetinghouses in Upper Dublin and Horsham, Pennsylvania.
-The Underground Railroad route continued through Bucks County, New Jersey and New York, and to eventual freedom in Canada.
+The Underground Railroad route continued east through Bucks County, then north through New Jersey and New York, and to eventual freedom in Canada.
 In at least one instance, George Corson hid fugitives under a wagonload of hay and drove them to the next station.

 The greater burden of the work [of sheltering runaways] was borne by George and his wife, Martha Maulsby Corson.
 Their residence in the old Maulsby home, right in front of the Friends' Plymouth Meeting-House, was so prominent a place, known by everybody for miles around, made it easy for slaves to find the place, when sent by those from a distance to "George Corson's at Plymouth Meeting."
 He it was who forwarded fugitives to Mahlon Linton, at Newtown, or to William H. Johnson, at Buckingham, or to Richard Moore, at Quakertown, Bucks county, time after time, during the whole period of the great struggle from 1830 to 1850.

-The Fugitive Slave Act of 1850 increased the penalties for giving assistance to anyone escaping enslavement to six months in prison and a $1,000 fine.
+The Fugitive Slave Act of 1850 increased the penalties for giving assistance to someone escaping enslavement to six months in prison and a $1,000 fine.
 It allowed slavecatchers to pursue a fugitive across state lines into every U.S. state and territory.
 George Corson was involved in hiding Jane Johnson, whose escape to freedom exposed a loophole in the federal law.